-- Turn the < > dial to set the AEB amount. - Press the <◀►> key to set the exposure compensation amount.
-If AEB is combined with exposure compensation, AEB will be applied centering on the exposure compensation amount. - Press < (SET) > to set it. - When you press the <MENU> button to exit the menu, the AEB level will be displayed on the LCD monitor.
+- Press the < <>> key to set the exposure compensation amount.
+If AEB is combined with exposure compensation, AEB will be applied centering on the exposure compensation amount. - Press < (set) > to set it. - When you press the <MENU> button to exit the menu. the AEB level will be displayed on the LCD monitor.